machzqcq/Training-JRuby/README.md

 Nokogiri Examples

-Run scenarios headless using phantomjs[TODO]
+Run scenarios headless using phantomjs

 Database connectivity using Active Record and/or traditional sql